StackStorm/st2docs/docs/source/reference/sensor_partitioning.rst

 ====================

 Often it is desirable to partition sensors across multiple sensor nodes.
-To this end StackStorm offers a few approaches to defining partition schemes.
+To this end
+|st2| offers a few approaches to defining partition schemes.

 Each sensor node is identified by a name.
 The sensor nodename can be provided via a config property `sensor_node_name` as follows: